 Ok, so Snoke probably isn’t Darth Plagueis or Emperor Palpatine – who else from the past could fit the bill?
 Well, according to some fans, we’re all looking along the timeline in the wrong direction: the Supreme Leader is actually Kylo Ren, returned from the future!

-These fan theorists posit that in the far flung future of the Star Wars universe, this black sheep of the Skywalker-Solo family – presumably kept alive via the same methods Plagueis was said to possess – gets his hands on time travel technology and uses it to return to the present day, adopting the role of Snoke in order to ensure his rebirth as Kylo Ren via a paradox loop.
+These fans posit that in the far flung future of the Star Wars universe, the black sheep of the Skywalker-Solo family – presumably kept alive via the same methods Plagueis was said to possess – gets his hands on time travel technology and returns to the present day.
+Once there, he adopts the role of Snoke to ensure his eventual transformation into Kylo Ren takes place, via a paradox loop.

-But more to the point, time travel has to date been a plot device largely ignored by the Star Wars franchise, and would almost certainly feel out of place if it were introduced.
-So I’m sorry to say that those fans praying for a Back to the Future inspired plotline in Episode VIII and Episode IX are almost certainly destined to be disappointed.
+But more to the point, time travel is a plot device largely ignored by the Star Wars franchise, and would almost certainly feel out of place if it were introduced.
+So, I’m sorry to say that those fans praying for a Back to the Future inspired plotline in Episode VIII and Episode IX are almost certainly destined to be disappointed.

-As with the “Kylo Ren is Snoke” fan theory, this supposition takes Snoke’s disfigurement and runs with it, arguing that it’s the result of Fett’s time spent in the belly of the Sarlacc monster, where the bounty hunter was unceremoniously dumped in Star Wars – Episode VI: Return of the Jedi.
+As with the “Kylo Ren is Snoke” fan theory, this conjecture takes Snoke’s disfigurement and runs with it.
+The argument here is that it’s the result of Fett’s time spent in the belly of the Sarlacc monster, where the bounty hunter was unceremoniously dumped in Star Wars – Episode VI: Return of the Jedi.

-Look, I get why fans want Fett to come back – I was 12 once too, so I know what it’s like to think Fett is the coolest character ever and be desperate to see him make a come back.
-And even though my affection for him has mellowed somewhat with age, I still think he would make a valuable addition to the expanding Star Wars franchise, but as the lead in a spin-off film, not crudely shoehorned into the role of the series’ new big bad.
+I get why fans want Fett to return.
+I was 12 once too, so I know what it’s like to think Fett is the coolest character ever and hanker to see him make a comeback.
+And even though my affection for him has mellowed somewhat with age, I still think he would make a valuable addition to the expanding Star Wars franchise – but as the lead in a spin-off film, not crudely shoehorned into the role of the series’ new big bad.

 Sometimes a Snoke is just a Snoke

-So feel free to keep guessing who Supreme Leader Snoke might actually be – perhaps he’s really Mace Windu’s heroic torso fused with Darth Maul’s villainous legs! – just try not be too disappointed if it turns out he’s nobody familiar.
+So, feel free to keep guessing Supreme Leader Snoke’s real identity – perhaps he’s Obi-Wan Kenobi’s heroic torso fused with Darth Maul’s villainous legs! – just try not be too disappointed when it turns out he’s nobody familiar.